ambuda-org/ambuda/docs/mission-and-principles.rst

 simple.

 From a data perspective, radical access means that we rely on open and public data and produce open and public data in return.
-Ancient literature does not belong to us, and we formalize that fact by licensing the texts we create under the `CC0`_ license.
+Although licensing rights often prevent it, we strive to release our texts under a `CC0`_ (public domain) license.

 .. _CC0: https://creativecommons.org/publicdomain/zero/1.0/